-Under this alternative, the proposed Tule Wind Project would be the same as described in Section B of this EIR/EIS with the exception that the O&M Facility would be located on private property, Rough Acres Ranch (T17S R7E Sec4), west of McCain Valley Road, as shown in Figure C-2.
+Under this alternative, the proposed Tule Wind Project would consist of 128 turbines and would be the same as described in Section B of this EIR/EIS with the exception that the O&M Facility would be located on private property, Rough Acres Ranch (T17S R7E Sec4), west of McCain Valley Road, as shown in Figure C-2B.
 This alternative would consist of separating the 5-acre O&M building from the collector substation.